On the projective dimension of tensor products of modules: Introduction

 \begin{ques} Let $R$ be a commutative ring.
 If $M$ and $N$ are $R$-modules such that $\pd_R(M)<\infty$ and $\pd_R(N)<\infty$, then must $\pd_R(M\otimes_RN)<\infty$?
 What if $M=N$? \end{ques}

-It is not difficult to find counterexamples to Question \ref{q1}, but there are some special affirmative cases that are interesting for us.
-For example we observed that, if $R$ is a $d$-dimensional Cohen-Macaulay local ring and $M$ is an $R$-module which is locally free on the punctured spectrum of $R$ such that $\pd_R(M)\leq d/2$, then $\pd_R(M\otimes_RM)<\infty$; see \ref{cor3} and \ref{exCD} in the appendix for the details.
+It is not difficult to find counterexamples to Question \ref{q1}; however, there are also several special affirmative cases that are of interest to us.
+For example, we observed that, if $R$ is a $d$-dimensional Cohen-Macaulay local ring and $M$ is an $R$-module that is locally free on the punctured spectrum of $R$ such that $\pd_R(M)\leq d/2$, then $\pd_R(M\otimes_RM)<\infty$.
+One such example is the case where $R=k[\![x,y,z]\!]/(xy-z^2)$ and $M$ is the ideal of $R$ generated by $x$ and $y$; see \ref{cor3} and \ref{exCD} in the appendix for the details.

-Wiegand \cite{RW} showed that, unless the ring considered is regular or has depth zero, Question \ref{q1} cannot have an affirmative answer.
-More precisely, he proved:
+Wiegand \cite{RW} proved that, Question \ref{q1} has an affirmative answer if and only if the ring considered is regular or has depth zero.
+Wiegand's argument is inspiring to us; we state his theorem below and provide its proof in the appendix.